Bensikrac/kmsgrab-rawvideo/README.md

 # Compile:
-Ensure necessary packages installed (wayland-headers, libdrm, libegl, libgl) Then run:
+Ensure necessary packages installed (wayland-headers, libdrm, libegl, libgl)

+Edit the file to select your correct GPU ("/dev/dri/card1" is the default one, as that is usually the second one)

+Then run:

 ```gcc kmsgrab-stdout.c -o kmsgrab -ldrm -lEGL -lGL -I/usr/include/libdrm -lwayland-client```